HandBrake/HandBrake/SECURITY.md

 If you believe you’ve found a security vulnerability in HandBrake or our website (https://handbrake.fr) please use the "Report a vulnerability" button on the [Security Tab](https://github.com/HandBrake/HandBrake/security) above.

 Contributors to this project are also available in [#handbrake on Libera.chat IRC](https://libera.chat/) (irc://irc.libera.chat:6697/#handbrake).
-Please note, #handbrake and #handbrake-dev are public so details should only be send to contributors via private message.
+Please note, #handbrake and #handbrake-dev are public so details should only be sent to contributors via private message.

 ## Responsible Disclosure